gnolang/gno/docs/getting-started/setting-up-a-local-chain.md

 - `chainid` - the ID of the Gno chain.
 This is used for Gno clients, and distinguishing the chain from other Gno chains (ex. through IBC)
-- `config` - the custom node configuration file.
-See [Changing the node configuration](#changing-the-node-configuration) for more details on utilizing this file
+- `config` - the custom node configuration file for more details on utilizing this file
 - `genesis-balances-file` - the initial premine balances file, which contains initial native currency allocations for the chain.
 By default, the genesis balances file is located in `gno.land/genesis/genesis_txs.txt`, this is also the